csswizardry/csswizardry.github.com/_posts/2014-07-17-hacks-for-dealing-with-specificity.md

 These are all very simple rules—and are very easy to follow if you’re starting a new project—but what happens when you need to hack specificity?
-We all know about `!important`, which I won’t go into here, but how can we trick specificity into being lowered or increased with no side effects?
+We all know about `!important`, which I won’t go into here, but how can we trick specificity into being lowered or increased with no drastic side effects?

 ## Low specificity IDs